Rhythm Night Club Memorial Museum 5 St. Catherine Street Natchez, Mississippi

 As I’m reading through my blogs tonight, I came across an entry from Natchez Ghosts: The Devil’s Punchbowl, the official blog of the Natchez Area Paranormal Society regarding this recently opened museum.
 The museum is located on the site of the night club and serves as a memorial to this fire that claimed around 207 lives (there are discrepancies in the actual number) and affected many more.

-Opening last year, the Rhythm Night Club Memorial Museum, seeks to tell the story of this tragedy as well as memorialize the site.
-The blog entry on Natchez Ghosts mentions that one of the founders has reported paranormal activity at the site.
-This activity includes the sounds of voices, music and doors opening and closing.
+Opening last year, the Rhythm Night Club Memorial Museum seeks to tell the story of this tragedy as well as memorialize the site.
+The blog entry on Natchez Ghosts mentions that one of the founders has reported paranormal activity throughout the building.
+This activity includes the sounds of voices, music, and doors opening and closing.
 He has also found photographs apparently removed from the walls and then laid on the floor at interesting angles.
-It should be noted that there are many sites related to similar tragedies with paranormal activity such as the site of the Eastland disaster (1915) in Chicago, the Winecoff Hotel fire (1946) in Atlanta and Ground Zero (2011) in New York City.

 An incident occurred in 1862 as Confederate troops under General Stonewall Jackson marched through the picturesque Western Maryland town of Frederick September 10th.
 Union sympathizers in Frederick (Maryland never seceded from the Union) hung out American flags to antagonize Confederates moving through town.
 Seven days later, those troops would be embroiled in heavy fighting in neighboring Washington County near Sharpsburg, a battle that would forever be named by the lowly stream running through the idyllic pastures where the battle was fought, Antietam.